Self-hosted security proxy for agent traffic

 the real problem

-Damage happens when the agent actually uses a tool.
+Damage happens when the agent actually reaches a destination.

-Security teams need evidence Enforcement without logs creates blind spots.
-Logs without enforcement arrive too late.
+Security teams need evidence Blocking without logs creates blind spots.
+Logs without enforcement arrive after the data already moved.

-Production rollouts need safety rails Start in shadow mode, learn from real traffic, and enforce when policies are ready.
+Production rollouts need safety rails Start in shadow mode, tune on real traffic, and enforce when teams are ready.

 Core capabilities

-TrapDefense stays focused on the controls teams actually need first: policy enforcement, sensitive data protection, gradual rollout, and auditability across AI agent execution paths.
+TrapDefense stays focused on the controls teams need first: outbound policy enforcement, sensitive-data protection, rollout safety, and auditability across agent execution paths.

 01